 Reason #4 – Because you may be breaking the law

-Connecticut has an arborist law which states that anyone who wants to “advertise, solicit or contract” to do tree care work (or arboriculture) must be a Connecticut Licensed Arborist.
+Connecticut has an arborist law that states that anyone who wants to “advertise, solicit or contract” to do tree care work (or arboriculture) must be a Connecticut Licensed Arborist.
 The law applies to any work done at or above 15 feet from the ground.

 The CT arborist law was enacted to minimize the number of injuries in the industry (mostly to unlicensed tree workers who aren’t properly trained), and because of the many complaints that were made after people realized that the “professional” they hired wasn’t what they purported to be and ended up ruining their landscape.

 The law is firstly intended to protect you, the homeowner.
-It also is meant to protect all of the reputable tree companies from unfair competition by uninsured, untrained and inexperienced “tree companies” who underbid everyone else (it’s easy to be the “low cost provider” when you’re not paying for insurance, workers’ compensation, equipment maintenance, or the required licenses and registration).
+It also is meant to protect all of the reputable tree companies from unfair competition by uninsured, untrained and inexperienced “tree companies” who underbid everyone else (it’s easy to be the “low-cost provider” when you’re not paying for insurance, workers’ compensation, equipment maintenance, or the required licenses and registration).

 By hiring a CT Licensed Arborist, you know that you’re hiring someone who understands trees and is trained and skilled to handle any circumstance.

 What certifications, licenses, accreditations & insurance should a tree care company in Connecticut have?